auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `A0:5` - Enable Passwordless

-On the sidebar at the right select the Connection menu, then the Passwordless sub-menu and enable either the *SMS* or *Email* switch.
+On the sidebar at the left select the Connection menu, then the Passwordless sub-menu and enable either the *SMS* or *Email* switch.
 If you provided a phone number for the test user then **you are required to enable the SMS** option, otherwise, you can choose to enable the Email option and get the authentication codes through your email inbox.

 Enabling the SMS option requires you to provide information about your Twilio account.
 For the Email connection and purely for testing purposes you can use the Auth0 built-in email provider.